 – Pistol Star (V4647 Sgr) is a blue hypergiant located about 25,000 light-years away in a dense region of space near the center of our galaxy known as Quintuplet Cluster.
 It has an apparent magnitude of +11.8, although it would appear significantly brighter if not for the intervening dust.
 In fact, this variable star is one of the brightest yet discovered in the Milky Way and is generally believed to be up to 200 times more massive than the Sun, and between 4 and 10 million times more luminous, meaning it produces about as much energy in 20 seconds as the Sun does in a full year.

-Other stars of interest in Sagittarius includes Alnasi (“Arrowhead”), Rukbat (“The Archer’s Knee”), Arkab Prior (“Hamstring”), and Arkab Posterior (“Hamstring”).
+Other stars of interest in Sagittarius include Alnasi (“Arrowhead”), Rukbat (“The Archer’s Knee”), Arkab Prior (“Hamstring”), and Arkab Posterior (“Hamstring”).

 Notable Objects: Many Nebulae and Star Clusters

-Sagittarius lies in the direction of the Milky Way’s centre.
+Sagittarius lies in the direction of the Milky Way’s center.
 Being located in such a dense part of the night sky means it is packed with many interesting deep-sky objects (DSOs) worth observing through a telescope.
 This includes 15 Messier objects, which is more than any other of the 88 recognized constellations, namely:

 – Nebulae: The 3 Messier classed nebulae in Sagittarius all have colorful names, such as the Lagoon Nebula (M8), Omega Nebula (M17), and the Trifid Nebula (M20).

 – Star Clusters: The constellation’s 11 Messier star clusters include 7 globular clusters (M22, M28, M54, M55, M69, M70, M75) and 4 open clusters (M18, M21, M23, M25).
 Incidentally, the Sagittarius Cluster (M22) at a distance of 10,600 light years is among the closest large star clusters to Earth.

-– Star Cloud: The Small Sagittarius Star Cloud (M24) is a star cloud which forms a small section of the Sagittarius Arm of the Milky Way.
-It is around 300 light years across, 10,000 light years distant, and has an apparent visual magnitude of +4.6.
+– Star Cloud: The Small Sagittarius Star Cloud (M24) is a star cloud that forms a small section of the Sagittarius Arm of the Milky Way.
+It is around 300 light-years across, 10,000 light years distant, and has an apparent visual magnitude of +4.6.
 It is also the densest concentration of stars visible using binoculars, with thousand seen in a single view.